Components

 sma_JORS

-The sma_JORS (Job Output Retrieval System) process allows the user to view UNIX LSAM job output from the Enterprise Manager, and acts as FTServer during execution of SMA File Transfer (SMAFT) jobs.
+The sma_JORS (Job Output Retrieval System) process allows you to view UNIX LSAM job output from the Enterprise Manager, and acts as FTServer during execution of SMA File Transfer (SMAFT) jobs.

 Characteristics